dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ##AXI Ethernetlite

+Note: at this point actual use of the lwIP stack has not been tested yet.

 The Ethernetlite component presents a memory mapped ethernet device to the Microblaze.
 In the C user application running on the Microblaze the lwIP stack will be used to connect to the Internet.
 The Ethernetlite component presents a MII interface.
 The Nexys4 DDR contains a LAN8720A chip which already implements part of this interface.
 That chip presents a so called reduced MII interface.
 Xilinx has a MII\_to\_RMII IP block available to convert.
 Add both the "AXI Ethernetlite" and "Ethernet PHY MII to Reduced MII" to the block design.

 Configure the AXI Ethernetlite block: